 These are Granny's favourite, and with good reason.
 You might not like all the flavours but there are plenty to choose from so who cares.
 Plus you can use the foil wrappers to make little suits of armour for mice and other small animals!

-Family favourite Toblerone is a classic Christmas chocolate, partly because of those delicious chewy bits in the middle - some say these are pieces of real mountain!*
+Family favourite Toblerone is a classic Christmas chocolate, partly because of those delicious chewy bits in the middle - some say these are pieces of real mountain!* *they're not.

 In at number 1, it's the only type of chocolate that can pass as a fruit - Terry's chocolate orange!
 Everyone likes these, they have nice foil wrappers and you can even use them as cricket balls if you get bored during the holidays.